Moon and Earth

 Thinks in real time.

-Built for the tight power and compute budgets of space-grade hardware.
+Plans and reacts onboard, within the power and compute budgets of space-grade hardware.

 Scales from a CubeSat to a rover.

-Orbital servicing, lunar prospecting, habitat maintenance, and terrestrial robotics — one autonomy stack for many environments.
+Orbital servicing, lunar prospecting, habitat maintenance, terrestrial robotics.

 Adapts on the edge.